andrewrosemberg/PortfolioOpt.jl/README.md

 ## PO Strategies

 The core functionalities of this package are implementations of risk measures (type `PortfolioRiskMeasure`) of the random variable representing the next period portfolio return (`R = w'r`).
-The investment weights,`w`,  and asset returns,`r`, are used to define the objective's terms (type `ObjectiveTerm`) and risk constraints (type `RiskConstraint`) of a PO formulation (type `PortfolioFormulation`).
-As with realistic applications, the decision maker might only have limited information about the individual asset returns, so these can be described with ambiguity sets (type `AmbiguitySet`).
+These are used to define the objective's terms (type `ObjectiveTerm`) and risk constraints (type `RiskConstraint`) of a PO formulation (type `PortfolioFormulation`).
+As with realistic applications, the decision maker might only have limited information about the individual asset returns, so these can be described with ambiguity sets (type `AmbiguitySet`) - a general object containing some limited information of the asset returns' random variables.

 Currently acceptable `AmbiguitySet`s are all `CenteredAmbiguitySet`s, i.e. centered around a (usually Continuous) Multivariate `Sampleable`.
 E.g. :
  - Point distributions (type `Dirac`) if the decision maker has absolute certainty of the PO returns;